cube-js/cube/README.md

 ### Query Format

-Query is plain JavaScript object with following format
+Query is plain JavaScript object with the following format -

 ```
 {